 We applaud the new law legalizing marijuana in New York State.
 We commend Assembly Majority Leader People-Stokes and Sen. Kruger for their leadership and hard work on the new law, which includes the expungement of prior marijuana-related convictions.
 It’s a new day in New York, as we take an important first step toward dismantling racism within the criminal legal system by reversing the state’s racist ban on marijuana and removing tools used by the police to harass and incarcerate Black and Brown people, such as using the smell of marijuana to stop and frisk people.

-By reinvesting revenue into education, safe drug treatment programs the communities that have been targeted for decades by prohibition of marjuana, we can begin to repair the horrific harm of racist drug policies.
+By reinvesting revenue into education, the communities that have been targeted for decades by prohibition of marjuana can begin to repair the horrific harm of racist drug policies.
 We must ensure that community members decide how they want to rebuild their community.

 April 1, 2021